rutu1717/rutu1717/README.md

 <br><br>

 #  About Me:
-I am currently working as an SDE-I . would love to collaborated on tech projects
+I am currently working as an SDE-I , Would love to collaborated on tech projects

 #  Tech Stack: